10 Best Herbal Tinctures For Red Eyes

 hypericum perforatum tincture

-Hypericum perforatum, commonly known as St. John's Wort, has been traditionally used for its potential therapeutic properties, including its soothing effects on the eyes.
+Hypericum perforatum, commonly known as St. John's Wort, has been traditionally used for its potential therapeutic effects on various health conditions, including eye-related issues.

 urtica dioica tincture